pixelspark/catena/Documentation/Implementation.md

 * _Transactions per block_: a block may not contain more than 100 transactions
 * _Transaction size_: a transaction may not be larger than 10 KiB (measured against the data to be signed)

-## Genesis blocks
+## Genesis block

-In Catena, two blocks are 'special':

-* The genesis block (block #0) in Catena is 'special' in the sense that instead of transactions, it contains a special 'seed string'.
+The genesis block (block #0) in Catena is 'special' in the sense that instead of transactions, it contains a special 'seed string'.
 The block is deterministically mined (starting from nonce=0) so that a given seed string and difficulty will lead to a specific genesis block and signature.
-* The configuration block (block #1) is special because unlike the other blocks, it does not check grants before executing transactions.
-This block is actually required to contain the transactions that set up the grants table.

 ## Transactions